maxiv-science/xspress3-streamer/README.md

 - A Tango device to optionally contain these things, and
 - Basic stream receivers for live plotting and fast file writing.

+## To-do list
+- Direct readback of histogram and scalar data over Tango.
+- Expose window counters (aka ROI:s).
+- Enable recording only part of the spectrum (what the SDK calls ROI:s).
+- Gated triggering (not timing frames by the internal clock).

 ## Pipeline overview

 <img src="doc/overview.png" alt="Pipeline overview" width="800px"/>